Affording a Mirman Experience

 Frequently Asked Questions

 Who is eligible to apply?

-We understand that every families’ financial needs are unique and encourage you to contact us at [email protected] with any specific questions.
-In general, we encourage the following families that have a financial need to apply:
+We understand that every families’ financial portfolio is unique so we encourage you to contact us at [email protected] with any specific questions.
+In general, we encourage the following families who have a financial need to apply: